 You can also select the text, then right click on it, and choose Talkie in the menu.
-This way also works in PDF-files and some special types of pages in Chrome.
+This way also works in PDF-files and some special types of pages in the browser.

-A convenient option is to use the Talkie shortcut key:
+A convenient option is to use the Talkie shortcut keys:

-- If the key does not work, please check that it is not already in use by another extension.
+- If the shortcut key does not work, please check that it is not already in use by another extension or program.

-How to check or change the Talkie shortcut key
+How to check or change the Talkie shortcut keys